alpha-beta-soup/alpha-beta-soup.github.io/blag/src/pages/things-you-see-on-a-journey/index.md

 This creates a folder called `train-landscapes` in your current directory, within which the project is "cloned": duplicated for your local consumption.

-If you browse my Github repository in your web browser via the link in the `git clone` command, you'll see that I originally "forked" this project from Pierre.
+If you browse my Github repository in your web browser via the [link](https://github.com/alpha-beta-soup/train-landscapes) in the `git clone` command, you'll see that I originally "forked" this project from Pierre.
 That is, he started it, and I carried it on with my own changes.
 Pierre wrote the initial version of the GRASS procedure, targeting GRASS version 7.
 I adjusted this script, to make it work a bit faster with a larger input and higher resolution raster terrain model.
 I also made a second version that would work with GRASS 6.4, which is what I was using at the time.
-That's what's great about Github and open source code generally: being able to take someone else's idea, and use it or run with it.
+That's what's great about Git and open source code generally: being able to take someone else's idea, and adapt it to fit your needs and circumstances.

 After cloning, you'll see that there are a few files and folders, if you enter the `train-landscapes` directory. `.gitignore` is a text file with the following contents: